microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 > You must complete the [prerequisites](../azuresqlworkshop/00-Prerequisites.md) before completing these activities.
 You can also choose to audit the materials if you cannot complete the prerequisites.
 If you were provided an environment to use for the workshop, then you **do not need** to complete the prerequisites.

-Depending on the SLA your business requires, Azure SQL has the options you need and built-in capabilities.
-In this module, you will learn how to translate your knowledge of backup/restore, Always on failover cluster instances, and Always On availability groups to the options for business continuity in Azure SQL.
+Depending on the SLA, RTO, and RPO your business requires, Azure SQL has the options you need and built-in capabilities.
+In this module, you will learn how to translate your knowledge of backup/restore, Always On Failover cluster instances, and Always On Availability Groups to the options for business continuity in Azure SQL.

 In this module, you'll cover these topics: